Urban Pulse Privacy Policy

 - Process opt-outs within five business days.

 You can manage your marketing preferences at any time by emailing privacy@urbanpulse.com.au.
-An in-product preferences page is planned; we will update this policy when it ships.

 11. Cookies and similar technologies